 Then there is Canouan, a crescent-shaped island surrounded by wide shallows and coral that is a scuba-diver’s dream.
 It also has a wealth of excellent beaches and unspoilt scenery.
 Other islands one can visit include Union Island with its Tahiti-like dramatic ridges and peaks; Palm Island with Casvarina, one of the finest beaches in the Grenadines; Petit St. Vincent, a favourite anchorage and race venue for yachts and privately owned Mayreau.

-The Grenadines is a great place to for a holiday - for those in the know.
+Luxury holidays to The Grenadines are a great place - for those in the know.